Shannon-Goddard/Big-Data/README.md

 ## Challenge Summary
 ### Instructions
 The first step of this challenge is to create DataFrames to match production-ready tables from two large Amazon customer review datasets.

+1.)
 Use the furnished schemata to create tables in your RDS database.

+2.)
 Create a Google Colab Notebook and extract any dataset from the list of [review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)
 , one into each notebook.

-Hint: Be sure to handle the header correctly.
+**Hint:** Be sure to handle the header correctly.
 If you read the file without the header parameter, you might find that the column headers are included in the table rows.

+3.)
 For the notebook, complete the following:
-Extract the dataset from the S3 bucket and load into a DataFrame.
+- Extract the dataset from the S3 bucket and load into a DataFrame.
 Note that these are tab-separated files, and the parameter sep="\t" should be used.
-Count the number of records (rows) in the dataset.
+- Count the number of records (rows) in the dataset.
-Transform the dataset to fit the tables in the schema file.
+- Transform the dataset to fit the tables in the schema file.
 Be sure the DataFrames match in both data type and column name.
-Load the DataFrames that correspond to tables into an RDS instance.
+- Load the DataFrames that correspond to tables into an RDS instance.

-Note: This process can take up to 10 minutes for each.
+**Note**: This process can take up to 10 minutes for each.
 Be sure that everything is correct before uploading.
+4.)
 Use either PySpark or, for an extra challenge, SQL to analyze the data and determine if the Vine reviews are biased.
-If you choose to use SQL, use the vine_table from the result of the previous step.
+- If you choose to use SQL, use the vine_table from the result of the previous step.
 Perform your analysis with SQL queries on RDS.
-If you choose to use PySpark create a new notebook and perform your analysis there.
+- If you choose to use PySpark create a new notebook and perform your analysis there.
-While there are no hard requirements for the analysis, consider steps you can take to reduce noisy data (e.g., filtering for reviews that meet a certain number of helpful votes, total votes, or both).
+- While there are no hard requirements for the analysis, consider steps you can take to reduce noisy data (e.g., filtering for reviews that meet a certain number of helpful votes, total votes, or both).

 <br/>
 <img align="left" width="260" src="/pics/.png"><br/>